anti-racist-kid/anti-racist-site/src/posts/m-l-k-and-three-anti-racist-thing-to-try-during-the-pandemic.md

 ![]()

 It's winter up in Flint, Michigan.
 Which means unlivable cold at -20 degrees Fahrenheit.
 And Byron Watson is as dangerous as a bomb.
 So it's time to go to Birmingham!
 Staying there will show him what segregated life is like.
 Will Byron change his childish ways or will he stay the same?

+also there is a video version:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CLx3_HQV_to" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+please like and subscribe for more videos about Anti-Racism